rohand24/box_detection_DriveInformed/README.md

 To Run the Code:

-- Clone this git repo to a directory.
+- Clone this git repository to a directory.
-- cd <to cloned directory>
+- cd [to cloned directory]
-- python detect.py --input_path <path to input images. default = './examples/inputs'> --output_path <path to output images. default = './output'>
+- python detect.py --input_path [path to input images. default = './examples/inputs'] --output_path [path to output images. default = './output']

 Libraries used: